 During the fourth quarter of 2001, the Company reached an agreement with Boeing that included a combination of aircraft delivery deferrals, substitutions and limited additional aircraft orders.
 As a direct result of the agreement with Boeing, the Company's 2002 and 2003 aircraft commitment amounts have been reduced, in the aggregate, by approximately \$700 million.
-Following this agreement, at December 31, 2001, the Company had commitments to acquire the following aircraft: 47 Boeing 737-800s, 14 Boeing 777-200ERs, nine Boeing 767-300ERs and seven Boeing 757-200s.
+Following this agreement, at December 31, 2001, the Company had commitments to acquire the following aircraft: 47 Boeing 737-800s, 14 Boeing 777-200ERs, nine Boeing 767-300ERs, seven Boeing 757-200s, 124 Embraer regional jets and 24 Bombardier CRJ-700s.
 Deliveries of all aircraft extend through 2008.
-Future payments for all aircraft, including the estimated amounts for price escalation, will approximate \$650 million in 2002, \$1.0 billion in 2003, \$500 million in 2004 and an aggregate of approximately \$1.3 billion in 2005 through 2008.
+Future payments for all aircraft, including the estimated amounts for price escalation, will approximate \$1.3 billion in 2002, \$1.7 billion in 2003, \$1.2 billion in 2004 and an aggregate of approximately \$1.9 billion in 2005 through 2008.
 These future payments are net of approximately \$470 million related to deposits made for 2002 aircraft deliveries - which have been deferred as part of the agreement with Boeing - that will be applied to future aircraft deliveries.
-In addition to these commitments for aircraft, the Company expects to spend approximately \$500 million in 2002 for modifications to aircraft, renovations of - and additions to - airport and off-airport facilities, and the acquisition of various other equipment and assets.
+In addition to these commitments for aircraft, the Company expects to spend approximately \$500 million in 2002 for modifications to aircraft, renovations of - and additions to - - airport and off-airport facilities, and the acquisition of various other equipment and assets.

 During 2001, American issued approximately \$2.6 billion of enhanced equipment trust certificates which has been recorded as long-term debt.
 These enhanced equipment trust certificates are secured by aircraft, bear interest at 6.8 percent to 9.1 percent, and mature in 2006 to 2019.
-Also during 2001, the Company entered into approximately \$773 million of various debt agreements secured by aircraft.
+Also during 2001, as mentioned above, the Company entered into approximately \$1.1 billion of various debt agreements secured by aircraft.
 Effective rates on these agreements are fixed or variable (based upon the London Interbank Offered Rate (LIBOR) plus a spread), ranging up to approximately 4.5 percent, and mature over various periods of time, ranging from 2007 to 2021.

 American has an \$834 million credit facility that expires December 15, 2005.
 At American's option, interest on this facility can be calculated on one of several different bases.
-For most borrowings, American would anticipate choosing a floating rate based upon LIBOR.
+For most borrowings, American would anticipate choosing a floating rate based upon LTBOR.
 During the fourth quarter of 2001, American amended this credit facility to include, among other items, a revision of its financial covenants, including modifications to its fixed charge covenant and the addition of certain liquidity requirements.
 The next test of the fixed charge covenant will occur on June 30, 2003 and will consider only the preceding six-month period.
 American secured the facility with previously unencumbered aircraft.
 In addition, the facility requires that American maintain at least \$1.5 billion of liquidity, as defined in the facility, which consists primarily of cash and short-term investments, and 50 percent of the net book value of its unencumbered aircraft.
-As of December 31, 2001, \$814 million was outstanding under this credit facility, will be reset on March 18, 2002.
+As of December 31, 2001, \$814 million was outstanding under this credit facility, at an interest rate of 5.09 percent.
+The interest rate on the entire credit facility will be reset on March 18, 2002.